yasmin-aumeeruddy/SkillsNetworkLabs/README.md

       parameters:
 ...
 ```
-Stop the serverby entering `q` in the terminal.
+Stop the server by pressing `ctrl-c`.

 There are additional annotations available to help you document the parameters and more.